uvarc/rc-website/content/userinfo/hpc/software/cromwell.md

 # The Backend Configuration

-In order to allow Cromwell to interact with Rivanna (via [SLURM](/userinfo/hpc/slurm/)), we need to define a backend to dispatch jobs.
+In order to allow Cromwell to interact with the HPC system (via [SLURM](/userinfo/hpc/slurm/)), we need to define a backend to dispatch jobs.
 A Cromwell configuration file, written in HOCON syntax, can be used to define the execution behavior of the pipeline and its integration with a job scheduler, in this case [SLURM](/userinfo/hpc/slurm/).

-The following configuration can be used as a base, you can save it as `cromwell-rivanna.conf` in your Rivanna home directory.
+The following configuration can be used as a base, you can save it as `cromwell-rivanna.conf` in your home directory on the system.

 ```
 # include statement